vlvovch/flight-ledger/README.md

    and starts the Premier tracker: PQP and PQF against the thresholds United published for each year, drawn as the same arc gauges united.com uses, plus lifetime miles and Million Miler progress.
 3. Add more when you feel like it.
-A **Flighty** or **myFlightradar24** CSV brings years of history on any airline, aircraft types and tail numbers included, and email receipts add the money side.
+You can also import a **Flighty** or **myFlightradar24** CSV to bring years of history on any airline, aircraft types and tail numbers included.
+The email receipts add the money side.
    The app tells the formats apart on its own.

 Re-importing the same file changes nothing, so pull a fresh CSV whenever you like.
-And export a backup from Settings once you're set up: your ledger has no cloud copy unless you turn on Drive sync.
+And export a backup from Settings once you're set up.

+Not that your ledger has no cloud copy by default.
+To back up your data in the cloud, you can turn on Google Drive sync.

 ![Five stops: the CSV import preview, the dashboard it builds, the flight table, the Premier gauges, and the offline route map](docs/media/tour.gif)